BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/depths_of_moria.md

 **Shadow...** - Shooting attacks that target the Balrog will only ever hit on the roll of a 5+.

 **...and Flame** - Once per game, at the start of any Shoot Phase, the Balrog may select a single enemy model within 3" of it and roll a D6.
-On a 2+, the model is immediately Set Ablaze.
+On a 2+, the model is immediately [Set Ablaze].
 This is an Active ability belonging to the Balrog, and after it has used this ability, the Balrog no longer benefits from the 'Shadow...' special rule.